projectshift/shift-schema/README.md

         self.password.add_validator(validators.Length(min=3, max=200))
 ```

-You can now use chema to validate and filter form data in your views.
+You can now use schema to validate and filter form data in your views.
 The usage is similar to regular forms and workflow:

 ```python
 @app.route('/register/', methods=['GET', 'POST'])